John Leglue: Green Bay Packers

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 On December 29, 2020, the Pittsburgh Steelers signed Leglue to their practice squad, where he spent the rest of the season.

 On January 14, 2021, the Steelers signed Leglue to a reserve/future contract.
 However, they waived him on August 31 and added him to the practice squad the next day.
 On November 27, the Steelers signed Leglue to the 53-man roster after a rash of injuries to the offensive line.
 He made his NFL debut in relief of B. J. Finney in a win against the Baltimore Ravens on December 5, earning praise from coach Mike Tomlin.
 Four days later, Leglue made his first start in a loss to the Minnesota Vikings.
+Following the Vikings game, he started at Left Guard for the remainder of the season which included a Wild Card playoff start versus the Kansas City Chiefs.

 On August 30, 2022, Leglue was waived by the Steelers and signed to the practice squad the next day.

 Tennessee Titans

 On January 17, 2023, Leglue signed a reserve/future contract with the Tennessee Titans.
+He was waived on August 29.

+Atlanta Falcons

+On November 8, 2023, Leglue was signed to the Atlanta Falcons practice squad.
+Following the end of the regular season, he signed a reserve/future contract with Atlanta on January 10, 2024.
+On August 25, Leglue was waived by the Falcons.

+Pittsburgh Steelers (second stint)

+On August 29, 2024, Leglue was signed to the Pittsburgh Steelers practice squad.
+He was released on November 12, then re-signed on December 17.

+Los Angeles Rams

+On August 20, 2025, Leglue signed with the Los Angeles Rams, but was waived four days later.